-Discussing the valuable wreckage from the war being salvaged by coastal dwellers, in the edition of July 20, 1940, the Western People’s Ballina correspondent in a prescient comment wrote following a unseasonable gale on Thursday night, July 11, 1940:
+Discussing the valuable wreckage from the war being salvaged by coastal dwellers, in the edition of July 20, 1940, the Western People’s Ballina correspondent in a prescient comment wrote following an unseasonable gale on Thursday night, July 11, 1940:

-The reporter could never have realised the scale of the tragic offerings that wind and tide was about to send to Mayo shores.
+The reporter could never have realised the scale of the tragic offerings that wind and tide were about to send to Mayo shores.
 By the start of August 1940 evidence of the magnitude of the horror of the war at sea shocked coastal communities when bodies from S.S.
 Arandora Star, sunk by U-47 off Co.
 Donegal, were washed up with sickening regularity on beaches along the west coast.

-Sailing without an escort, the large passenger-cargo-liner had left Liverpool for Canada on July 2, 1940 and had 479 German internees, 734 Italian internees, 86 German prisoners-of-war, and 200 military guards on board.
+Sailing without an escort, the large passenger-cargo-liner had left Liverpool for Canada on July 2, 1940, and had 479 German internees, 734 Italian internees, 86 German prisoners-of-war, and 200 military guards on board.
 She was sunk by a single torpedo with the loss of 805 lives.
 HMCS St. Laurent, alerted by Malin Head radio station, which had received the distress signal from the sinking ship, rescued 119 crew members, 163 guards and 586 Italians and Germans.
 The survivors were landed at Greenock, Scotland.

-North-westerlies brought the bodies of Italian internees and their young British soldier guards, towards the Mayo coast and a complex interaction of wind, currents and tides washed the sea-ravaged remains ashore; the scale of the sea-borne carnage had never before been witnessed.
+North-westerlies brought the bodies of Italian internees and their young British soldier guards, towards the Mayo coast and complex interaction of wind, currents and tides washed the sea-ravaged remains ashore; the scale of the sea-borne carnage had never before been witnessed.

-Tears were shed by some among the hushed circle of onlookers when the body of Giovanni Marenghi (43) was brought ashore and his few worldly possessions, tokens of a simple life, were laid out on the strand in an effort to identify the remains.
+Tears were shed by some among the hushed circle of onlookers when the body of Giovanni Marenghi (43) was brought ashore and his few worldly possessions, tokens of a simple life, were laid out on the strand to identify the remains.
 It was immediately obvious he was a victim of Arandora Star as around the neck was a “Star” life-jacket.
 Marenghi was one of the hundreds of hardworking Italians in the UK who were so callously rounded up and interned after Italy sided with Germany and fears of an imminent invasion swept Britain.

-Giovanni Marenghi’s possessions consisted of a green ship’s berthing card (No 159 in pencil on the back), a receipt for 2/6 signed by J. Harris, Treasurer of the Pontypridd Town Bowls Club, dated 1st May.
+Giovanni Marenghi’s possessions consisted of a green ship’s berthing card (No 159 in pencil on the back), and a receipt for 2/6 signed by J. Harris, Treasurer of the Pontypridd Town Bowls Club, dated 1st May.
 1940; a season ticket issued by the Pontypridd Urban District Council in the same name; a food ticket (meat).
-No. AQ 835543. date of issue 23rd October, 1939, by the Pontypridd Food Office.
+No. AQ 835543. date of issue 23rd October 1939, by the Pontypridd Food Office.
 In the vest pocket was a book of British postage stamps.
 It was these everyday records that helped the police in Pontypridd, working with the Gardai, to identify Marenghi.
-His brother, Giuseppe, was able to confirm that the signature on the on the bowls season ticket was his brother’s which was also confirmed by the bowls club’s duplicate record.
+His brother, Giuseppe, was able to confirm that the signature on the bowls season ticket was his brother’s which was also confirmed by the bowls club’s duplicate record.
 13

 He was only one of 13 Italian internees out of over 400 Italian casualties, who would be identified; their graves can be found in seaside cemeteries in Mayo, Sligo and Donegal.

-In February 1941, Giovanni Marenghi’s remains were exhumed from Glencastle cemetery, at the request of his widow, Mrs. Maria Marenghi, and re-interred at his hometown cemetery in Treforest, Pontypridd, Wales 14.
+In February 1941, Giovanni Marenghi’s remains were exhumed from Glencastle cemetery, at the request of his widow, Mrs. Maria Marenghi, and re-interred at his hometown cemetery in Treforest, Pontypridd, Wales.
+14

-The poignant scene surrounding the recovery of Marenghi’s remains were repeated later in the month when more tears were shed by local people at Annagh Head after the body of a young British soldier was recovered from the incoming tide.
+The poignant scene surrounding the recovery of Marenghi’s remains was repeated later in the month when more tears were shed by local people at Annagh Head after the body of a young British soldier was recovered from the incoming tide.

-Onlookers shed tears as the photo of a girl, probably a sister or sweetheart, was taken from a little pocket book found in the breast pocket.
-Other articles consisted of a hair comb, fountain pen, some French coins, probably souvenirs brought away from Dunkirk, and several rounds of rifle ammunition in the hip pocket 15.
+Onlookers shed tears as the photo of a girl, probably a sister or sweetheart, was taken from a little pocketbook found in the breast pocket.
+Other articles consisted of a hair comb, fountain pen, some French coins, probably souvenirs brought away from Dunkirk, and several rounds of rifle ammunition in the hip pocket.
+15

 Rev. Canon Jackson performed the burial rites at Belmullet Church of Ireland cemetery.
-A large contingent of Belmullet branch British Legion ex-servicement along with Belmullet residents were in attendance and floral wreaths were laid on the grave.
+A large contingent of Belmullet branch British Legion ex-servicemen along with Belmullet residents were in attendance and floral wreaths were laid on the grave.

-In the following days, six other bodies were recovered from the sea, including on Wednesday, July 31, the body of a young man, between 25 and 30 years, found floating in the sea off the Inniskea Islands.
+In the following days, six other bodies were recovered from the sea, including on Wednesday, July 31, the body of a young man, between 25 and 30 years, found floating in the sea off the Inishkea Islands.
 The Herculean effort that went into recovering some of the bodies was illustrated in this particular case when the local health officer, Martin Barrett, spent all night at sea leading the recovery operation.